IAmigos/avatar-image-generator/README.md

   ```

-  You can see the reporte here: https://wandb.ai/stevramos/avatar_image_generator
+  You can see the Weights & Biases report here: https://wandb.ai/stevramos/avatar_image_generator